yeabsira-mesfin/TouristTrail/README.md

-Places to visit which are ordered based on your location.
+Places to visit that are ordered based on your location.